Best Long-Term Stocks in India (2025)

 What are Long-Term Stocks in India?

-Long term stocks are equity investments held for more than 1 year and qualify for long term capital gains (LTCG) tax.
-Many investors, however, consider a horizon of 5 years or more to benefit from compounding, steady growth and companies with strong fundamentals, consistent earnings and sustainable business models.
+Long-term stocks are equity investments held for more than 1 year and qualify for long-term capital gains (LTCG) tax.
+Many investors, however, consider a horizon of 5 years or more to benefit from compounding, steady growth, and companies with strong fundamentals, consistent earnings, and sustainable business models.
+Choosing the right stock for long-term investment helps build wealth steadily over time.

 How to Invest in Long-Term Stocks?

-- Conduct thorough research into the top long-term investment stocks in India that are of interest to you.
-Investors can use tools like the Tickertape Stocks Screener to do this.
-The screener offers 200+ built-in filters to choose from, and investors can choose the parameters to research and generate long-term stock lists.
+- Conduct thorough research into the top long-term stocks in India using Tickertape Stocks Screener.
+The screener offers over 200 built-in filters, allowing investors to select parameters and generate a list of long-term stocks.

-- Place a ‘Buy’ Order on the top long-term stocks of your choosing.
+- Place a ‘Buy’ Order on the top long-term stocks that align with your investment thesis.

 Overview of 5 Best Long-Term Investment Stocks in India 2025